 We need nature, and nature needs us to take action.
 We are connected to Mother Nature with the air we breathe, the water we drink and the climate that shapes our food sources.
 In this respect, to build a sustainable future for our children we are trying to find smarter ways to manage our habitats and environment.
 Conserving animals is at the heart of the solution.
 Emirates Park Zoo is taking action to protect diversity by slowing the unnaturally high rate of species extinction.
 While we provide abundances and the ecological services.
 We recognise that our own well being is inextricably linked to the well-being of wildlife and wild places.

 Emirates Park Zoo is proud to be a part of various Conservation Projects.
 Our current projects involve successfully helping to protect many species including cheetahs, tigers and other animals needing human care and protection.
-Emirates Park Zoo is home to more than 1800 animals and 250 different species.
+Emirates Park Zoo is home to around 1500 animals and 225 different species.
 The zoo is unique where you can find many wild animals in close proximity without compromising on the environment and at the same time conserving nature.

 The Future of Wildlife is in our Hands